Together Again (Janet Jackson song): Music videos

 Two music videos were produced for "Together Again".
 The original version was directed by French photographer Seb Janiak and choreographed by Tina Landon.
+Jackson became interested in working on a music video with Janiak upon meeting him in Paris, although he had never directed a video before.
+She wanted something different for hairstyle for the video as she was getting bored and decided to dye it red, using wire to look like it was tree branches.
+It was filmed in Los Angeles, California, with her brother Michael's giraffe and elephant being used for the shoot; the giraffe got away during the shoot, but it was found afterwards.

-Filmed in the Serengeti, Tanzania, the video depicts Jackson with mini red ponytails on her head.
+Set in the Serengeti, Tanzania, the video depicts Jackson with mini red ponytails on her head.
 She and her dancers perform in a futuristic African-flavored paradise where people are seen living side by side with wild animals such as elephants, giraffes, and wildcats.
 At a point of the video, Jackson appears to be hugging another version of herself.
 Dan MacRae from ET Canada commented, "Janet is positively beaming as she participates in some lovely choreography and chills out with local wildlife".
 This version received a nomination for Best Dance Video at the 1998 MTV Video Music Awards.

 Another music video was released for the "Deeper Remix".
-Directed by René Elizondo Jr, the video depicts Jackson in an apartment remembering a lost lover, with the singer commenting that "there's a butterfly that's throughout the video that represents the spirit" of this lover.
+Directed by René Elizondo Jr., the video depicts Jackson in an apartment remembering a lost lover, with the singer commenting that "there's a butterfly that's throughout the video that represents the spirit" of this lover.
 Both videos are featured on the DVD edition of 2001's All for You and the 2004 video compilation From Janet to Damita Jo: The Videos.